[Formerly Sec. 31-308(b) and Sec. 31-308(d)]

 Bourgeois v.
 Meadow Lawn Care, 4463 CRB-6-01-11 (November 18, 2002).

-Trier’s conclusion claimant sustained a 35.7% loss to his left ear reversed and remanded where evidence did not support conclusion.
-Treating physician opined claimant sustained a 35.7% total hearing loss.
-See, Bourgeois, § 31-301.
+Trier’s conclusion claimant sustained a 35.7% loss to his left ear reversed and remanded where treating physician’s opinion was that claimant sustained a 35.7% overall hearing loss.
+See also, Bourgeois, § 31-301.
 Factual findings.

 Napolitano v.
 Bridgeport, 4388 CRB-4-01-5 (September 6, 2002).

-Medical opinions supported finding that claimant was not entitled to 35% impairment rating, despite testimony of treating physician that claimant suffered from moderate ventricular hypertrophy and should be given “Class 3” rating as per AMA Guides to Evaluation of Permanent Impairment.
-Other methods of diagnosing permanency may also be used, and both independent medical examiner and commissioner’s examiner questioned the actual existence and origin of his ventricular hypertrophy.
-See, Napolitano, § 31-278, § 31-301.
+Medical opinions supported finding that claimant was not entitled to 35% impairment rating, despite treater’s testimony that he suffered from moderate ventricular hypertrophy and deserved “Class 3” rating as per AMA Guides to Evaluation of Permanent Impairment.
+Other methods of diagnosing permanency may also be used, and both independent medical examiner and commissioner’s examiner questioned existence and origin of ventricular hypertrophy.
+See also, Napolitano, § 31-278, § 31-301.
 Factual findings, § 31-301-9.

 Fuessenich v.
 Dept. of Public Safety/State Police, 4416 CRB-1-01-7 (June 21, 2002).

 No error in trier’s reliance on doctor’s diagnosis of 20% permanent impairment to heart.
-Doctor adequately explained basis of his opinion that other parts of heart had increased blood-pumping activity to compensate for death of part of heart muscle, despite normal blood output of organ as a whole.
+Doctor adequately explained basis of his opinion that other parts of heart had increased blood-pumping activity to compensate for death of part of heart muscle, despite normal blood output of organ as whole.
 Case distinguished from Barton v.
-Ducci Electrical Contractors, Inc., infra.
-See, Fuessenich, § 29-4a, § 31-307.
+Ducci Electrical Contractors, Inc., 4374 CRB-6-01-4, infra.
+See also, Fuessenich, § 31-307, § 29-4a.

-Board affirmed trier’s denial of permanency based upon a rating of the whole person, and advised that claimant may request a permanency award when a physician assesses a permanency rating of a scheduled body part under § 31-308(b).
-See, Donlin, § 31-301-9.
+Board affirmed trier’s denial of “whole person”-based permanency rating, and advised that claimant may request permanency when physician rates scheduled body part under § 31-308(b).
+See also, Donlin, § 31-301-9.

 Barton v.
 Ducci Electrical Contractors, Inc., 4374 CRB-6-01-4 (March 25, 2002).

-Trier did not err by awarding claimant 20% permanent partial impairment of upper arm where doctor’s accepted opinion prescribed 20% permanency of shoulder.
-Commissioner is not required to use AMA formula in converting shoulder disability to arm disability.
-Evidence in record offered alternate method of converting rotator cuff repair to upper extremity impairment, and contained reports that suggested claimant’s surgery results were not optimal, as she continued to have pain.
-Trier’s conclusions were supported by such evidence.
+No error in awarding claimant 20% permanent partial impairment of upper arm where doctor’s accepted opinion prescribed 20% permanency of shoulder.
+Trier is not required to use AMA formula in converting shoulder disability to arm disability.
+Evidence offered alternate method of converting rotator cuff repair to upper extremity impairment, and contained reports suggesting claimant’s surgery results were not optimal, as she continued to have pain.
+(Metro, C., DISSENTING)(doctor’s subsequent letter was clearly intended to clarify disability rating as being 12% rather than 20%).
+Supreme Court reversed, holding that there was no competent medical evidence in record to establish a 20% permanency rating, and that trier erred by substituting his own opinion for that of medical experts.

 Collins v.
 Bridgeport, 4241 CRB-4-00-5 (June 21, 2001).

-CRB affirmed trial commissioner’s decision not to retroactively apply P.A.
+Trier decided not to retroactively apply P.A.
 89-346, which made permanency benefits payable to children of decedent in equal shares absent surviving spouse or dependents.
-Date of injury rule applicable to § 31-308(d), as its enactment constituted a substantive change in the law.
-Also cited at Collins, § 31-306.
+Affirmed.
+Date of injury rule applicable to § 31-308(d), as its enactment constituted substantive change in law.
+See also, Collins, § 31-306.

 Smith v.
 John’s Tree Service, 4272 CRB-3-00-7 (June 19, 2001).

-CRB affirmed trial commissioner’s award of 17% permanency to hand where claimant lost parts of two fingers in a woodcutting accident.
-Doctor’s report would have medically supported either an award for hand permanency or an award for permanency to the individual fingers.
-Commissioner was not precluded from taking into account impact of finger loss on hand as a whole by virtue of § 31-308(b)’s specific remedy for lost phalanges of individual fingers.
+CRB affirmed trier’s award of 17% permanency to hand where claimant lost parts of two fingers in woodcutting accident.
+Doctor’s report would have medically supported award for hand permanency or award for permanency to individual fingers.
+Trier not precluded from taking into account impact of finger loss on whole hand by virtue of § 31-308(b)’s specific remedy for lost phalanges of individual fingers.
 If logical relationship exists between body parts, impact of single injury on multiple parts may be considered, with duplicate compensation for interrelated body parts (such as fingers and hand) being offset.

 Stonkus v.
 Foster Wheeler, 4194 CRB-4-00-2 (May 1, 2001).